EgoMoose/text-glyph-bounds-demo/README.md

 #### CaptureService x1.25

+**EDIT:**
+> As it turns out this section isn't true!
+The factor that CaptureService scales by is actually dependant on your OS settings.
+In my case on windows I scale everything up by 125%.
+This isn't a deal breaker, but something you may need to consider depending who's using this code.

 Fun fact: The screenshots taken by CaptureService upscale by a factor of 1.25.

 This means that when converting the screenshot into the cropped EditableImage we also have to consider down-scaling.
 This can blur the image slightly because we're losing a bit of detail due to bilinear interpolation.
 Luckily, from my testing this has yet to cause any issues.